 What are the restrictions?

-A PCR test must be taken on arrival, after which all travelers must quarantine for 14 days at government-approved quarantine facilities or Alternative State Quarantine (ASQ) facilities.
+A PCR test must be taken on arrival, after which all travelers must quarantine at government-approved quarantine facilities or Alternative State Quarantine (ASQ) facilities.
 This can include luxury hotels, some of which have developed quarantine packages.

 What's the Covid situation?

-For months, Thailand reported few locally transmitted Covid cases thanks to strict quarantine on arrival rules.
+For months, Thailand reported few locally transmitted Covid-19 cases thanks to strict quarantine on arrival rules.

 What can visitors expect?

-Masks are mandated at all times in public, both indoors and out, while temperature checks are the norm.
+In Bangkok, masks are worn at all times in public, both indoors and out, while temperature checks are the norm.

-Most beaches and national parks remain open, though some have imposed restrictions.
+Most beaches and national parks are open, though some have imposed restrictions.

 Our latest coverage